-New York, NY – May 16, 2012 – Enterprise Community Partners, Inc. (Enterprise), an innovator in financing, creating, and preserving green affordable housing, launched today Partner Portfolio Retrofit Engagement Platform (PartnerPREP), a new green business service that will help owners of multifamily affordable housing developments to retrofit their buildings.
-With its comprehensive portfolio-based approach, PartnerPREP will help property owners develop and implement long-term energy savings plans to lower operating costs and provide energy- and cost-efficient homes for their low-income residents.
+New York, NY – May 16, 2012 – Enterprise Community Partners, Inc. (Enterprise), an innovator in financing, creating, and preserving green affordable housing.
+For they launched today Partner Portfolio Retrofit Engagement Platform (PartnerPREP).
+I mean they are a new green business service that will help owners of multifamily affordable housing developments.
+All to most importantly retrofit their buildings.
+With its comprehensive portfolio-based approach, PartnerPREP will help.
+For they help property owners develop and implement long-term energy savings plans.
+All to lower operating costs and provide energy- and cost-efficient homes for their low-income residents.

-Enterprise received a grant award of $2.8 million from the U.S. Department of Housing and Urban Development’s Energy Innovation Fund, of which $1 million will be used for PartnerPREP.
-Other contributors who provided funds to help launch PartnerPREP include Morgan Stanley, which provided a $200,000 grant, and the New York Community Trust, which provided a $100,000 grant.
-Among the first community-based affordable housing owners to participate in PartnerPREP include El Barrio’s Operation Fightback (El Barrio), South East Bronx Community Organization (SEBCO), Mutual Housing Association of New York (MHANY) and VIP Community Services.
+So Enterprise received a grant award of $2.8 million from the U.S. Department of Housing and Urban Development’s Energy Innovation Fund.
+That’s of which $1 million being used for PartnerPREP.
+Other contributors who provided funds to help launch PartnerPREP.
+For they include Morgan Stanley, which provided a $200,000 grant.
+In addition the New York Community Trust.
+They provided a $100,000 grant.
+Among the first community-based affordable housing owners to participate in PartnerPREP.
+For they include El Barrio’s Operation Fightback (El Barrio).
+Also, South East Bronx Community Organization (SEBCO).
+In addition, let’s not forget Mutual Housing Association of New York (MHANY) and VIP Community Services.

 PartnerPREP’s portfolio services include: portfolio data collection and benchmarking analysis; assessment of buildings’ existing conditions; maintenance staff interviews; energy audits; recommendations for energy reductions; building staff trainings and workshops on energy-efficient practices; performance monitoring and assessments to ensure intended savings are realized; and tenant education and outreach.